 \section{Methods}

 \textbf{Study design} Twenty-five patients with CP and OUD who received MOUD at the APT Foundation were recruited for the two-week study.
 Following written completion of informed consent, the research assistant administered baseline measures (approximately 60 minutes).
 APT Foundation in New Haven, Connecticut, is a nonprofit organization that provides comprehensive addiction treatment including MOUD, counseling services, intensive outpatient and residential programs, and onsite psychiatric and primary medical care in an integrated model \cite{madden2018investigation}.
 Eligible patients were provided with a wearable device for two weeks and asked to complete a three-item paper and pencil pain measure.
 The research assistant (RA) met with eligible patients twice after baseline (end of weeks 1 and 2) to record data from the PEG-3 (see Table \ref{tab:schedule}) and to administer weekly assessments.
 The study was conducted in a single clinic, with care given to represent the demographic composition of the program.
-The study was approved by the Yale University Institutional Review Board (2000034714) and the APT Foundation Board of Directors.

 \textbf{Assessments}

 Assessments given to patients were selected by two experts who had published $>$10 peer-reviewed articles around OUD and CP, broadly defined.
 Experts independently developed lists of assessments based on study goals, clinical validity and ease of patient completion.
 Experts then compared the lists to result in the assessments indicated in Table \ref{tab:overview}.
 A third expert resolved disagreements in assessment selection.